snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/custom-implementations/index.md

 ## Bringing your own sources - customizing the paths_to_conversions() macro

 There may be cases where you opt for not relying on the snowplow-unified based source tables.
 The main thing to care about is that you have a joined user_id in both the conversion and path source.

-The package provides a mechanism to add a user stitching with the user of a user_mapping table that you can also define as a source, but most likely you already have that unique user id in your own data.
+There are two ways to go about this:

+#### 1. Align your data sources in a way to fit the package logic

-In theory, you could create a view on top of your source data to make sure you align the expected input fields (e.g. call the unique user_id `stitched_user_id`) and align variables to fit that logic (e.g. making sure you set the variable `snowplow__conversion_stitching` to True, indicating to the model that you already have the id available for the model to use without having to rely on the user mapping table to do that for you, like users who rely on the unified package would probably want).
+- create a view on top of your source data to make sure you align the expected input fields

+- have the common user_id field called `stitched_user_id` in both your path and conversions source view

+- make sure to set the variable `snowplow__conversion_stitching` to True (it means the package will rely on the `stitched_user_id` fields for the joins)

+#### 2. Align the package logic to work with your data sources

-However, a more convenient option is probably to add a `paths_to_conversions()` macro to your package overwriting the dispatch macro with the same name provided by the package to change the logic to fit your needs.
+The `paths_to_conversions()` macro to your package is provided in the form of a dispatch macro that you can simply overwrite by adding a new macro with the same name in your dbt project.

 The default structure of the macro is the following: